8/6/2024

 Peter Graham

 Thanks, operator, and good morning, everyone.
 Hope you're doing well.
-Maybe just to start a bit more of a housekeeping.
-I think, Tivo, you mentioned in response to Andrea's question that you expect sequential improvement in volume performance in the back half of the year for skin beauty.
+Maybe just to start, you know, a bit more of a housekeeping question, I think, Thibault, you mentioned in response to Andrea's question that you expect sequential improvement in volume performance in the back half of the year for skin health and beauty.
 Do you anticipate returning to growth at some point in the back half of the year?
 Just trying to make sure we think about the trajectory correctly, just given all the moving pieces.

 speaker

 Good morning, and thanks for the question.
 So we see sequential improvement in volume.
 In the second half, it will turn to positive.
 We expect it to happen more towards the fourth quarter, both in terms of volume and also growth.
 Also keep in mind the comps versus last year.
-So Q4, we certainly see a positive showing in skin health
+So Q4 will certainly see a positive showing in skin health and beauty.

 speaker